martinbjeldbak/toy_robot_simulator/README.md

 This application was developed on OS X 10.11.3 (El Capitan) and Windows 10, both using Ruby 2.2.

-- [Travis.ci](https://travis-ci.org/martinbjeldbak/toy_robot_simulator) supplies the build system, and uses Ubuntu 12.04.5 LTS running Ruby 2.3.
+- I use [Travis.ci](https://travis-ci.org/martinbjeldbak/toy_robot_simulator) to run the specs, which uses Ubuntu 12.04.5 LTS running Ruby 2.3 on a Docker image.

 ## Installation